-There is so much information concerning the comfrey which is like the plants in the blog of last week, also in the Boraginaceae Family.
-Therefore this week my blog will concern itself purely with comfrey.
+There is so much information concerning the comfrey which is also, like the plants in the blog of last week, in the Boraginaceae Family.
+This week therefore, my post will concern itself purely with comfrey.

-There was a whole article on comfrey in the latest edition of their membership magazine and I would like to share some of it with you:
+The ‘Garden Organic’ movement, has had its 60 years anniversary and comfrey is very much part of their history.
+There was an article on comfrey in the latest edition of their membership magazine and I would like to share some of it with you:

 Note: Medicinal use is not recommended or for own risk.
 Best to see a qualified Herbalist.
 Blue background for interesting facts, pink for medicinal use and green for other uses!